Approved by the Transportation Policy Committee on July 18, 2018

 - Numerous technologies have been and are continuing to be developed that can improve safety and can help reduce distracted driving.
 Currently, there are several areas where technology can fill in the gaps of human performance and take action to improve safety and mobility.
 As examples:

-- Technology improvements can provide stability control, automatic braking, all-wheel drive, steering by wire, traction control, collision avoidance and blind spot warning systems, lane control, and automatic cruise control.
+- Technology improvements can provide stability control, automatic braking, all-wheel drive, steering by wire, traction control, collision avoidance, blind spot warning systems, lane control, and automatic cruise control.

 - Infotainment systems linked to cell phone technologies (e.g. Bluetooth and voice activated commands) in vehicles, reduce distracted driving (e.g. from texting, looking down at a phone for directions, searching for an address, etc.).

-- Vehicle to Vehicle (V2V) and Vehicle to Infrastructure technologies are being developed and tested to prevent or mitigate crashes.
+- Vehicle to Vehicle (V2V) and Vehicle to Infrastructure (V2I) technologies are being developed and tested to prevent or mitigate crashes.
+V2V and V2I technologies must improve safety for the passenger and provide increased efficiency for existing infrastructure.

-Despite opportunities to increase existing roadway utility, there are also mounting concerns that the availability of autonomous vehicles will increase vehicle miles of travel resulting in increased congestion if policies governing their use are not carefully considered.
+As we continue to invest in our surface transportation infrastructure, we should look at opportunities to make smart investments that enhance growing technology.
+Despite opportunities to increase existing roadway utility, there are also mounting concerns that the availability of CAVs will increase vehicle miles of travel resulting in increased congestion and uncertain capacity needs if policies governing their use are not carefully considered.
+Consideration should be given to the following:

-The federal government has an instrumental role to implement policies that develop a national framework for compatible connected/autonomous vehicle technologies to prevent a patchwork of individual state-deployed policies that are evolving.
+The federal government has an instrumental role to implement policies that develop a national framework for compatible CAV technologies.
+This national framework will to prevent a patchwork of individual state-deployed policies in which some pilot programs have had continued safety issues that have resulted in injuries.

 ASCE Policy Statement 548